 This article describes common causes of neck swimming injuries and what you can do to prevent them.

-When you breathe in, another source of neck swimming injuries can be when you over rotate or lift the head.
-To correct this, you should instead rotate the whole body towards the breathing side and avoid lifting the head.
+When you breathe in, another source of neck swimming injuries can be when you over-rotate or lift the head.
+To correct this, you should instead rotate the whole body towards the breathing side and avoid raising the head.

-A slight rotation of the head is normally sufficient to catch air, as the head creates a bow wave whose trough is located besides the mouth.
+A slight rotation of the head usually is sufficient to catch air, as the head creates a bow wave whose trough is located beside the mouth.
 The professionals call this breathing in the pocket.
-You can train this by keeping one lens of the goggles in the water during the inhale.

 Finally, it is important to use bilateral breathing as the standard breathing pattern.
 This avoids muscular imbalances which can also affect the neck.